DA2412/IET_Inverse_Equilibrium_Tool/README.md

 License
 -------

-IET is distributed for free under the GNU GPL; see the License and Copyright notice for more information.

-Modifications made to the original IET code are copyrighted by Domenico Abate and licensed under the GNU GPL License.

 Copyright (C) 2019 Domenico Abate - domenico.abate@igi.cnr.it

 This program is free software: you can redistribute it and/or modify